 Is the V-280 Valor the right choice for the US Army?

 To be clear, it’s impossible at this early stage of the V-280 Valor’s life to say that it’s perfectly suited for the Army’s needs.
-In fact, at this point, we can’t even say for sure what the Army thinks its needs are.
+In fact, at this point, we can’t even say for sure what the Army thinks its specific needs are.
 When asked for more specifics about what prompted the Army to choose the Valor over Sikorski and Boeing’s Defiant X, Maj.
 Gen. Robert Barrie, the Army’s program executive officer for aviation, offered what basically amounts to a verbose wink and a shrug.

 “Can we be more specific on the factors of how exactly we arrived at this point?
 No,” Barrie said.
 “However, best value is meant in the truest sense that it was a comprehensive analysis of a variety of factors.
 No one really drove that decision.
 So, if you look broadly at a very high level, the factors are variables and performance, cost, and schedule, all were considered, and the combination of those are defined explicitly and evaluated… That is what I would describe as the best value [and] what the Army would describe as its best value selection.”

 What we can say for sure is that the V-280 Valor benefits from hundreds of thousands of flight hours worth of experience derived from the V-22 Osprey, and the prototype that’s been used for testing has already exceeded expectations.
 After all, the “280” in its name was meant to represent 280 knots, only for the prototype to cruise all the way up to 305 knots in testing.
-That first prototype racked up about 200 hours of flight testing between 2017 and when Bell retired it in 2021.
-Although Boeing’s entry to the Army’s competition— and Valor’s competitor — Defiant X prototype is still flying, it has yet to match the Valor’s time in the sky, due in large part to delays related to its rotor blade and transmission system.

-The contract awarded to Bell is good for $232 million with options that range up to $1.2 billion, but even then, the result won’t be a fleet of new transport platforms — it will be a more thoroughly designed and tested platform that’s ready to move into production.
+The contract awarded to Bell is good for $232 million with options that range up to $1.2 billion, but even then, the result won’t be a fleet of new transport platforms; it will be a more thoroughly designed and tested platform that’s ready to move into production.
 In other words, this program is still very much in its infancy.

-Will the V-280 eventually prove its doubters wrong and go on to earn a place atop the legendary army aircraft podium alongside the likes of the UH-1 Iroquois and UH-60 Black Hawk?
-The truth is, no one can say.
+Will the V-280 eventually prove its doubters wrong and go on to earn a place atop the legendary Army aircraft podium alongside the likes of the UH-1 Iroquois and UH-60 Black Hawk?
+The truth is, no one can say just yet.
+But the Pentagon believes the Valor has what it takes to be the future of Army aviation.
+The V-280’s combination of speed, range, and utility could offer a massive leap in capability for America’s infantry troops in the 21st century.

 Read more from Sandboxx News